Massive California brush fire erupts near Angeles National Forest

 The official Twitter account for the Angeles National Forest shared an image taken street level outside the town that showed thick clouds of smoke billowing well above the mountaintops.

-National Forest previously had issued campfire restrictions, and the California Department of Forestry and Fire Prevention launched a public awareness campaign aimed at reducing the risk of human-caused fires.
+The National Forest previously had issued campfire restrictions, and the California Department of Forestry and Fire Prevention launched a public awareness campaign aimed at reducing the risk of human-caused fires.
 Cooking stoves, lanterns and other gas- and propane-powered devices are currently prohibited.

 CLICK HERE FOR THE FOX NEWS APP